Safe use of metal turning lathes

 - entanglement from inappropriate tooling and polishing techniques

-- being struck by a workpiece that has not been adequately secured in the lathe or is oversized
+- being struck by a workpiece that has not been secured properly in the lathe.

-Before introducing the recommended controls, employers should consider what the lathe is used for and whether the control is appropriate for their workplace.
+Before introducing the controls, employers should consider what the lathe is used for and if the control is appropriate for their workplace.
+This includes considering:

 Metal turning lathe risk controls